There has been much written about the cost of cancer chemotherapy. In the US alone

 With a two-fold improvement in a response and a 44% improvement in survival these functional analyses offer a unique opportunity to address the growing cost and toxicity of therapy, provide better outcomes and lower costs.
 As the newest classes of drugs cost over $10,000 per month, saving patients just two weeks of ineffective therapy more than pays for the entire cost of the analysis.

-With 2017 upon us and a new administration about to take the reins in Washington, is it now time for us to examine better approaches to cancer therapy and to use validated technologies like the EVA-PCD platform for drug selection.
+With 2017 upon us and a new administration about to take the reins in Washington, is it now time for us to examine better approaches to cancer therapy and to use validated technologies like functional profiling for drug selection.
 We certainly hope so.

 As always, I appreciate your thoughts and comments.